 - Any reasons militating in favour of an exercise of mercy.

-There are a number of defences available to a charge of GBH.
+There are several defences available to the charge of GBH.
 These include but are not limited to:

 - The GBH was not caused by the actions of the accused